- - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Thursday, July 13, 2006 8:56 PM

-a former Dean of student at a culinary school, and a food
+former Dean of student at a culinary school,

 food related topics.

-the late seventies, we had the same level of public stir over
+late seventies, we had the same level of public

 I